About Skolkoll

 Coverage

-Skolkoll currently covers 16,317 active school units in 290 municipalities and 21 counties.
+Skolkoll currently covers 16,494 school units (open; dormant excluded)Skolkoll's statistics include school units that are open/active in Skolverket's register.
+Dormant units (Vilande — temporarily without students) and discontinued units (Upphörd — permanently closed) are excluded. in 290 municipalities and 21 counties.
 This includes compulsory schools, upper-secondary schools, preschool classes, after-school care centres, special-needs schools, special schools and Sami schools.

 Data sources

-Skolkoll collects and combines data from 15 open data sources, including Skolverket, SCB, Kolada, Bolagsverket and Skolinspektionen.
+Skolkoll collects and combines data from 27 open datasets across 10 public-sector providers, including Skolverket, SCB, Kolada, Bolagsverket and Skolinspektionen.
 Skolverket data is synced daily; Kolada and SCB monthly.

 See data sources and KPI definitions →